jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 #### Task 1
-Use a command to show the names of the files in the courses directory.
+Use a command to show the names of the files in the `/courses/BIOL3411.202610/data` directory.
 You'll need to access some of these files in this Tutorial.
-(Since the course files are not yet available, I'll place the necessary files on GitHub, in the Genome-analysis_UNIX_HPC repo)
 **Whenever you're asked to perform an exercise with a file from any of these folders, COPY it to your own directory first.**

-For this tutorial you'll need to **copy** the following files from GitHub into your home directory, using wget or curl:
+For this tutorial you'll need to **copy** the following files into your student directory.
+The files are in the Arabidopsis folder, because they contain genomic data from that organism.
+You can copy each file individually, or try copying the Arabidopsis directory, using `cp -r <directoryname>`:
 + At_genes.gff.gz
 + chr1.fasta.gz
 + intron_IME_data.fasta